Monday, November 5, 2018

 Water as needed for binding.

-** Sieve together maida, sugar powder, cooking soda and salt to taste in a wide bowl.
-This is to remove lumps if any.
+** Sieve together maida, sugar powder, cooking soda and salt to taste together in a wide stainless stell bowl.
+This helps in removing of lumps if any.
 Now add in the fine rava and mix it well with the other ingredients.

-** Now add in the hot melted ghee and mix well, keep kneading to get a crumbling texture.
-This step is very important as all the ingredients should get well crumbled with the ghee to get a proper flaky tukdi.
+** Add in the hot melted ghee and mix and kneading well until you get a crumbling texture.
+This step is very important as all the ingredients should get well crumbled with the ghee to get a proper flaky tukdi so be careful.

 ** When you take a handful and press together it should become like a binding ball and not fall apart which means the ghee added is enough, if not add in another tablespoon or so and further knead the dough to a well crumbled consistency.

-** Repeat the process with remaining dough, by rolling, cutting with cutter and frying them in oil.
+** Repeat the process with remaining dough, by rolling, cutting with cutter and frying them in oil, taking care to see that the heat of oil is maintained.
 Put all the fried tukdies in a shallow bowl and allow to completely cool before you put them in air tight container and store them away.
 They will remain fresh for 2-3 weeks provided they remain for that long.
 In my home, these get emptied within a week’s time.

 No comments: